rathesDot/rathes.de/readme.md

 Deployment
 ---

-Currently the site is still hosted on the shared hosting service [ALL-INKL](https://all-inkl.com/?partner=374001) and deployed using [DeployBot](https://deploybot.com).
-By time I'm going to move the whole project to [DigitalOcean](https://www.digitalocean.com/) provisioned by [Laravel Forge](https://forge.laravel.com/).
+The whole project is running on a [DigitalOcean](https://www.digitalocean.com/) droplet provisioned by [Laravel Forge](https://forge.laravel.com/).

 To-Do:
 ---